 Affinity Networking & Grouping

 The application must be able to tell us what they want from the network.
 This is the essence of affinity networking.
 At a high level, affinity groups are no more than applications grouped by MAC address.
 Once affinity groups are designed, you can create a line or expression between them.
 Expressions dictate network sensitivity.
 For example, affinity group “Sales” may require certain bandwidth or hop count for decreased latency.
 All this input is fed to the controller.
 The controller attempts to build the topology based on MAC address endpoint and affinity groups.
-It runs a set of algorithms and determine best possible paths for these applications.
+It runs a set of algorithms and determines the best possible paths for these applications.
 Once decided it downloads the topology information to the local switches.

 The controller is not in the data path and it holds no state for the network.
 If there is a controller failure, the switches can operate by themselves.
-By default, when we connect Plexxi switches together, they will operate like traditional switches, in the sense that they will learn MAC addresses, flood and pass packets.
+By default, when we connect Plexxi switches together, they will operate like traditional switches, in the sense that they will learn MAC addresses, flood, and pass packets.
 The controller optimizes the topology based on the affinity and provides the local switch with an optimization of the topology.
 The controller to switch communication needs something more than OpenFlow – TCAM download protocol.
 They are communication more than flows.
 They communicate the entire topology to the local switches and this is why they don’t use OpenFlow.
 The interface they use is proprietary.
 For the northbound interface, they have a REST API with a GUI.
 The API allows external companies to tie their provisioning systems to the controller and communicate to the switches.
 Additional information on Plexxi at IPspace.net